hashicorp/terraform-website/content/source/docs/enterprise/registry/using.html.md

       version = "1.0.4"
     }
     ```
 - TFE can automatically access your private modules during Terraform runs.
-However, when running Terraform on the command line, you must configure credentials in your [CLI configuration file (`.terraformrc`)](/docs/commands/cli-config.html).
+However, when running Terraform on the command line, you must configure a `credentials` block in your [CLI configuration file (`.terraformrc`)](/docs/commands/cli-config.html).
+See below for the [credentials format](#on-the-command-line).

 ## Finding Modules